 Medicare only covers respite care for people who qualify for Medicare hospice care.
-In this case, Medicare will pay for respite care, along with room and board, in a Medicare-certified inpatient hospice facility.1 The stay may be no longer than five days in a row, and you may be responsible for paying five percent of the cost for inpatient care.
+In this case, Medicare may pay for respite care, along with room and board, in a Medicare-certified inpatient hospice facility.1 The stay may be no longer than five days in a row, and you may be responsible for paying five percent of the cost for inpatient care.
 More than one stay is allowed, but Medicare states that these should be “occasional.”

 To qualify for Medicare hospice care, a hospice doctor and the person's primary doctor (if you have one) must certify that they have a terminal illness and are expected to live no more than six months.
 In addition, the person must have chosen palliative hospice care rather than treatment for the illness.
 Medicare does not pay for respite care under any other circumstances.